The Best Forex Brokers and Platforms

 With its mobile app and browser platform, LCG is one of the more high-tech forex platforms available for mobile.
 However, they lose some points because they don’t offer a way to test strategies or automate your orders.
 That said, they do provide other benefits.
 For example, account holders can never go into the negative due to the company’s protection.

-LCG is also ranked pretty highly for their customer service options.
+In our review, we found LCG to have great customer service options.
 You can chat or call with their customer support team, and they are quick to respond to most requests.

 5. Saxo Bank: Best App and Web Platform for Forex